 Data quality has huge implications on any data set we are using.
 The management of data is key and that is core to building a business and marketing base.
 This is where many businesses fall at the first hurdle.
 Think of a table with 4 legs at any given time one or two legs are removed then glued back on which creates instability how the table balances.
 Now think about how business manage their data there are similarities.

 Building a business and marketing base should be a fundamental requirement of the overall business strategy.
-This would normally sit within ‘marketing’, but it has a vertical impact on the business where there needs to be an alignment with key stakeholders.
+This would naturally sit within ‘marketing’, but it has a vertical impact on the business where there needs to be an alignment with key stakeholders.
 Investment needs to be made internally or externally to ensure that the base aligns with the business requirements.

 What is the base?